 What if I am in the military?

-If you are an active member of the military (or a military dependent) stationed in Hawai'i, submit a copy of your military orders to Hawai'i and complete Item F of the application form.
+If you are an active member of the military (or a military dependent) stationed in Hawai'i, submit a copy of your military orders to Hawai'i.

 Can I enter college while I am still attending high school?